Mendham Borough, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 28.40 mi of roadways, of which 22.76 mi were maintained by the municipality and 5.64 mi by Morris County.

 No Interstate, U.S. or state highways pass through Mendham.
 The most significant roadways directly serving the borough are County Route 510 and County Route 525.

 Public transportation

 NJ Transit offered service on the MCM4 and MCM5 routes until 2010, when subsidies to the local provider were eliminated as part of budget cuts.

+Midtown Direct express train line service into New York Penn Station in Midtown Manhattan and to Hoboken Terminal is available at the Morristown station.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Mendham Borough include: